Tides In St Augustine Beach Fl

 • Understanding the difference between spring and neap tides is also important.
 During spring tides, expect more dramatic changes in water level and stronger currents.

 2. Surfing Strategy: Surfers know that the tides in St. Augustine Beach can significantly impact wave quality.
 Generally, incoming tides (rising water) tend to improve wave conditions, while outgoing tides (falling water) can flatten the surf.
-However, the optimal tide for surfing depends on the specific surf break and swell direction.
+That said, the optimal tide for surfing depends on the specific surf break and swell direction.

 • Observe how the tide interacts with the sandbars and reefs at your favorite surf spot.
 Some breaks work best at high tide, while others are better at low tide.